Pearls Before Swine by Stephan Pastis for December 04, 2022

 69. Missing large

-ehuss Premium Member over 1 year ago
+ehuss Premium Member about 2 years ago

 I thought I’d be the last man living to get a newspaper every day.
 That changed about 4 years ago when it became impossible to get it delivered with any degree of certainty.
 Besides that, trying to keep from being charged for the non delivered paper was an exercise in multiple connections to wind up in Mumbai to a telephone operator there.
 No longer worth it.